pangolinjs/core/README.md

 Located in `src/js`.
 Output to `dev/js` or `dist/js`.

-JavaScript files are concatenated in the following order: first files from `libraries`, second files from `components`.
+JavaScript files are concatenated in the following order: first files from `libraries`, then files from `functions` and lastly files from `components`.
 Within these folders the order is alphabetical.

+Files from `functions` and `components` are compiled with [Babel](https://babeljs.io/) and the ES2015 preset.
+JSHint is configured for ES2015 aswell, see `.jshintrc` in the styleguide root for more options.

 All 3rd-party stuff should be placed inside the folder `src/js/libraries`.
-JSHint ignores files in this folder to prevent error spamming. jQuery is included with this styleguide but it can be replaced with another library or removed completely.
+JSHint ignores files in this folder to prevent error spamming. jQuery is included with this styleguide but it can be replaced with other libraries or removed completely.

 *The development task runs JSHint and generates sourcemaps.
 The production task uglifies the source.*